nazzacode/IDB_Notes/IDB_All_Lecture_Notes.md

-# IDB Lecture 10: Translating Relational Calculus to Relational Algebra
+# IDB Lecture 10: Translating RC to RA

 ## Active Domain in Relational Algebra
 For a Relation $R$ over attributes $A_1,...,A_n$